 Role of Nonprofit

-1. The Role of the Nonprofit in Historic Preservation – (specific to MHPN and NTHP)
+1. The Role of the Nonprofit in Historic Preservation – (specific to MHPN)

-Includes overview of how preservation gets done and how MHPN and NTHP fit into the picture, what both groups offer and why they play an important community role in preserving historic resources.
+Includes overview of how preservation gets done and how MHPN fits into the picture, what we offer and why we play an important community role in preserving historic resources.

 2. MHPN Services and Programs